-Carmela Tartaglia MD, FRCPCAssistant Professor, University of Toronto Memory Clinic, Toronto Western Hospital Tanz Centre for Research in Neurodegenerative Disease, Toronto, Canada
+Carmela Tartaglia MD, FRCPCAssociate Professor, Tanz Centre for Research in Neurodegenerative Diseases, University of Toronto, Krembil Brain Institute, UHN, Toronto, Ontario, Canada

 An emerging interest of Dr. Tartaglia is the role of head trauma (concussion) in dementia, both in athletes and in members of the general population.
 Her interest and growing expertise in this area is being developed in the Canadian Sports Concussion Project.